Nginx Plus

 Overview

-The Nginx Plus - Overview dashboard provides an at-a-glance view of the Nginx Plus server access locations, error logs along with connection metrics.
+The Nginx Plus - Overview dashboard provides an at-a-glance view of the Nginx Plus server access locations, error logs, and connection metrics.

 Use this dashboard to: